gpk2000/keras_mnist/readme.md

 * I learnt how to do this by reading a Book on deep learning (i am still learning things from it :smile:).

+* The book can be found in deep_learning_resources repository along with many cool things that i found interesting while i am on my adventure.

 * I coded and trained my code on Google Colab which offers decent service in executing and training our models.
 My local machine literally becomes a hot pan when i try to train a model.

 ---

-## Some predictions dont make sense :think:
+## Some predictions dont make sense :thinking:

 * Yes thats true if you try to play with the model for sometime you will see that the model gives weird predictions.